 Law school is generally another three years of education.
-Total, you can expect to spend seven years between your bachelor’s degree and these courses.
+In total, you can expect to spend seven years between your bachelor’s degree and these courses.
 You’ll be taking classes on civil procedure, contracts, legal writing, and more.

 7. Take the Bar Exam

 The Bar Exam is the test you need to take to practice law.
 Without it, you cannot get a license.
 If you pass, you will be admitted to the bar.
-It’s a six hour test with two hundred questions and covers a large majority of things you learned in law school.
-Study and prep is absolutely required.
+It’s a six-hour test with two hundred questions and covers a large majority of things you learned in law school.
+Studying and prep work are absolutely required.

 8. Get Hired as an Associate and Become a Lawyer